-The first macro-yes may simply be collecting their information and permission to contact them (we’ll post on GDPR in the coming weeks so watch out for that).
-Then you can construct a further series of small commitments that lead to a call/a demo (or some other macro-yes).
+The first micro-yes may simply be collecting their information and permission to contact them (we’ll post on GDPR in the coming weeks so watch out for that).
+Then you can construct a further series of small commitments that lead to a call/a demo (or some other micro-yes).

 And on the process goes until they become your client.
 Of course the skill of the marketer is to keep them from saying “no”.
 That means not deflecting them from the small commitments you desire.
 For example:

 - When they click the initial ad, make sure they go to a specific landing page that is in line with their search query.

 - Make sure the ad itself is specific to your target market, don’t pay for clicks that will be wasted and lead to an easy “no”.

 - Keep the landing page succinct and focused on the next small commitment.
 Don’t give the visitor any distractions.
 It’s tempting to show everything but the whole focus should be on the next small commitment.

 This may sound daunting?
 If so, Domino can help.
 We set campaigns up for our clients that are solely designed to generate leads that turn into opportunities and sales.
 We can design, develop and implement all aspects of the marketing campaigns and will employ all aspects of the Science of Persuasion as part of our deliverables.
 Please contact us via the normal methods.